-The Novell[®] Client[TM] for Linux software allows users of Linux workstations to access and use all of the services available on servers running Novell eDirectory[TM].
-The Novell Client brings the full power, ease of use, manageability, and security of eDirectory to Linux workstations.
-The Novell Client for Linux fully supports NetWare[®], OES, and eDirectory services and utilities on a Linux workstation, including security, file, and print services through Novell iPrint.
+The Novell® ClientTM for Linux software allows users of Linux workstations or Linux servers to access and use all of the services available on servers running Novell eDirectoryTM.
+The Novell Client brings the full power, ease of use, manageability, and security of eDirectory to Linux workstations and Linux servers.
+The Novell Client for Linux fully supports NetWare®, OES, and eDirectory services and utilities on a Linux workstation or a Linux server, including security, file, and print services through Novell iPrint.